As you can see from that list, Kununurra is a great place to base yourself for your Kimberley holidays.

 Keep River National Park is only 50 km from Kununurra.
 You can camp there, you can visit it on your way to/from Darwin, or you make it a day tour from Kununurra.

 This link will take you to my other website, "The Outback Guide", where you can read more about Keep River National Park.
-(The link opens in a new window, so you when you finished reading you can just close it and you will be back here.)
+(Link opens in new window.)

 El Questro is a huge former cattle station at the beginning of the Gibb River Road.
 They gave up cattle farming and now they specialise in upmarket tourism instead.
 The land they own is spectacular.
 (Of course it is, it's in the Kimberley...)

 Anyway, you need to buy a permit to go.
-Best get it in Kununurra before you go (yep, at the Visitor Centre), that'll save you the detour to the station township at El Questro.
-(You gotta give it to them, they know how to make money...)
+Best get it in Kununurra before you go.
+Their booking office is next to the Visitor Centre.
+That'll save you the detour to the station township at El Questro.
+(You can also buy permits at their Emma Gorge Resort.)

 (And of course, for the best tips go to the pub and be nice to the locals, but I didn't need to tell you that...)